 - 4.6.1 FIs should maintain a risk register which facilitates the monitoring and reporting of cyber and IT-specific risks.
 Risks of the highest severity should be accorded top priority and monitored closely with regular reporting on the actions that have been taken to mitigate them.
 FIs should update the risk register periodically, and institute a monitoring and review process for continuous assessment and treatment of risks. - 4.6.2 To facilitate risk reporting to management, FIs should develop cyber and ITspecific risk metrics to highlight systems, processes or infrastructure that have the highest risk exposure.
 An overall cyber and IT-specific risk profile of the organization should also be provided to the Board.
 In determining the cyber and IT-specific risk metrics, FIs should consider risk events, regulatory requirements, vulnerability assessments, penetration test results and audit observations.
-(See Section 5: Key Reports to Board) - 4.6.3 Risk parameters may shift as the IT environment, cyber threat landscape and delivery channels change.
-Thus, FIs should review and update the risk processes accordingly, and conduct a periodic evaluation of risk-control methods that includes an assessment of the adequacy and effectiveness of IT controls and risk management processes. - 4.6.4 Management of the FI's IT operation should review and update its IT risk control and mitigation approach, taking into account changing circumstances and variations in the FIs risk profile and cyber threat landscape. - 4.6.5 FIs must provide to the FSC an annual attestation, to include areas of weakness, compensating controls in areas of non or partial compliance, as well as initiatives being undertaken to address the concern(s).
-The yearly attestation shall alternate between a self-attestation7 or an independent attestation8. - 4.6.6 FIs must conduct continuous monitoring of emerging cybersecurity threats such as denial of service attacks, internal sabotage, and malware infestations to facilitate prompt detection of intrusion attempts, unauthorized or malicious activities by internal and external parties.
+(See Section 5: Key Reports to Board)

+- 4.6.3 Risk parameters may shift as the IT environment, cyber threat landscape and delivery channels change.
+Thus, FIs should review and update the risk processes accordingly, and conduct a periodic evaluation of risk-control methods that includes an assessment of the adequacy and effectiveness of IT controls and risk management processes. - 4.6.4 Management of the FI's IT operation should review and update its IT risk control and mitigation approach, taking into account changing circumstances and variations in the FI's risk profile and cyber threat landscape. - 4.6.5 FIs must conduct continuous monitoring of emerging cybersecurity threats such as denial of service attacks, internal sabotage, and malware infestations to facilitate prompt detection of intrusion attempts, unauthorized or malicious activities by internal and external parties. - 4.6.6 Incidents must be reported promptly to the Financial Services Commission and appropriate authorities within 72 hours.
+In addition to the FSC, local authorities may include: - a) Bank of Jamaica - b) Jamaica Cyber Incident Response Team - c) Office of the Information Commissioner - d) Major Organised Crime and Anti-corruption Agency - e) Financial Investigation Division of the Ministry of Finance - f) Jamaica Constabulary Force